The Club shall

 at an Annual General Meeting, and to take effect in that year.

-year shall be from the first day in October to the 30th day in September
+year shall be from the first day of October until the 30th day in September

 of each year.